 - Install the Excel Access Database Engine 2016 drivers for SSIS in 64-bit version.

 - Install the Excel 2010 driver in 32-bit version.

-5. Change the type of columns at the output of the Excel component
+5. Change column types at the output of the Excel Source component

 By default, the type of an Excel text column is DT_WSTR with a length of 255 characters.
 Indeed, during an import with SSIS, all new connection to an Excel file as the default values.

 From the Advanced Editor for Excel Source, choose the data type DT_I8 for the CustomerID column which is of integer type in the table.
 Open the editor by right-clicking on the Excel Source component.
 Modify only the Output Columns section.

 Choose the data type DT_WSTR for all other columns and adjust the length to the lengths in the customer table.